 Our current credit rating is Baa2 for Moody's Investors Services and A- for Standard & Poor's.
-Although our long-term ratings continue at investment grade levels, lower ratings could result in higher interest rates on future debt issuances and affect the interest rates and other fees paid by us with respect to borrowings or performance and standby letters of credit issued under our Credit Facility.
+Although our long-term ratings continue at investment grade levels, lower ratings could result in higher interest rates on future debt issuances.

 Capital Expenditures.